sciZer0/7/v/README.md

 Ideally, the nodes must be distributed across geographies and jurisdictions, so that the blockchain can remain permissionless and highly-sustainable even throughout any geopolitical events or natural disasters.

+That's it.

 On the other hand, the main task of developers is to really build/make such permissionless systems being highly-sustainable and plus, of course, as efficient as possible.

 Theoretically, a blockchain should be <b>as</b> efficient <b>as</b> possible — of course, remaining permissionless and highly-sustainable.

+There is the main rule of efficiency.

->**The main rule of efficiency of any working system is that the system must never do more than enough.**
+>**The main rule of efficiency is that you (any working system) must never do more than enough.**

 *By the way, permissionlessness is just another word for censorship-resistance.
 And of course, permissionlessness and high-sustainability, both these ones together, imply trustlessness.*